mhoemmen/wg21-proposals/submdspan_future/submdspan-future.md

     * Add Tomasz Kamiński to the author list

     * Major wording changes based on preliminary LWG review.

-Wording is now more mathematical and less a description of an implementation (as R2 wording was).
-Some exposition-only functions proposed in previous revisions (e.g., _`canonical-ice`_, _`subtract-ice`_, and _`check-static-bounds`_), as well as some preexisting exposition-only functions (e.g., _`first_`_ and _`last_`_), have been renamed, replaced, or removed.
-Some words of power, such as "unit-stride slice," have narrower definitions now.
+        * Wording is now more mathematical and less a description of an implementation (as R2 wording was).

+        * Some exposition-only functions proposed in previous revisions (e.g., _`canonical-ice`_, _`subtract-ice`_, and _`check-static-bounds`_), as well as some preexisting exposition-only functions (e.g., _`first_`_ and _`last_`_), have been renamed, replaced, or removed.

+        * "Unit-stride slice" has been redefined to depend only on `IndexType` instead of a layout mapping, and to apply only to canonical slice types.

     * Update non-wording sections to reflect wording changes